Mattcrmx/MattCrmx.github.io/_posts/2024-05-07-file-descriptors-leak.md

 </p>
 <p align="center">This is what directly looking in the file descriptors folder of the process looks like</p>

-# The Tool
+# A tailored tool: fd-watcher

-Since I thought that this tool should have a really small time and memory overhead, I thought I’d write it in `C`.
+Since I thought that this tool should have a minimal time and memory overhead, I thought I’d write it in `C`.
 To be frank, this was an excuse to write some `C`, since I had always been fascinated by this language seeing my father write an absurd amount of code and always complaining about how easy it was to mess things up incredibly fast.

 The logic behind this tool is pretty simple: as we suspect that the descriptors are leaking, we need to find a way to see if all descriptors that are open by a process at some point end up being closed.
-To further simplify, we can actually only look at the evolution of the number of descriptors simultaneously opened by a process, and see if this number is increasing (and even exploding if there’s a leak).
+To simplify, we can actually only look at the evolution of the number of descriptors simultaneously opened by a process, and see if this number is increasing (and even exploding if there’s a leak).

 To do so, assuming we have sufficient privileges, we can look at /proc/<pid> where a lot of information on the process is located, and in particular, a convenient folder called fd, where descriptors are opened and closed!
 We then only have